[Full Course Sol]-SCI-200-R4454 Applied Natural Sciences 22EW4

 identified relevant to your question and issue?

+III.
 Conclusion: In this section, you will conclude your research investigation by discussing future directions for research related to your question.

 Specifically, you should:

+a.
 Formulate a hypothesis that addresses the question you developed.
 Make sure your hypothesis is based on your investigation of your question.

+b.
 Explain how a natural scientist would go about collecting evidence to support or refute the hypothesis you formulated.
 In other words, what

 would the next steps be if a natural scientist were to continue researching your hypothesis?
 Make sure to support your response with the